ooni/ooni.org/content/post/2024-russia-report/index.md

 After the beginning of the full-scale invasion of Ukraine in February 2022, most Russian media outlets began to diversify their content publishing platforms.
 However, since March 2022, major [social media services (Facebook, Instagram, Twitter) have been blocked](https://ooni.org/post/2022-russia-blocks-amid-ru-ua-conflict/) on Russian networks.
 Despite that, many media projects continue to use Instagram as an effective channel for reaching Russian audiences.
 Some media even reported that their **Instagram accounts were growing faster than all other social media platforms** they’ve used in the past three years.
 On the other hand, most Russian news media stopped using Facebook once it was blocked in Russia, where the audience was already relatively small and unpopular for most of them.
 Despite Instagram being blocked in Russia and experiencing a decline in user numbers as a result, many independent media outlets continue to use it as one of their primary channels for disseminating information, as their target audience remains active there..

 Following the blocking of several social media platforms, many projects that did not initially focus on video content **started using YouTube** to reach a bigger audience in Russia.
 This approach worked well until the beginning of 2024 when YouTube started to [implement geo-blocking of content](https://roskomsvoboda.org/en/post/open-letter-to-youtube-and-google/) at the request of Roskomnadzor.
-Some media and other organizations also [faced demands](https://www.rbc.ru/technology_and_media/29/11/2024/674969a09a7947dc7ef1f085https://roskomsvoboda.org/ru/post/youtube-censored-russian-channels-due-the-vpn/) from Youtube to completely remove videos from the platform.
+Some media and other organizations also [faced demands](https://www.rbc.ru/technology_and_media/29/11/2024/674969a09a7947dc7ef1f085https://roskomsvoboda.org/ru/post/youtube-censored-russian-channels-due-the-vpn/) from YouTube to completely remove videos from the platform.

 Since July 2024, there have been[ reports about YouTube throttling and blocking](https://roskomsvoboda.org/ru/post/what-happened-to-youtube/) in Russia.
 The latest OONI data shows that YouTube is [mostly accessible](https://explorer.ooni.org/chart/mat?probe_cc=RU&since=2024-10-23&until=2024-11-23&time_grain=day&axis_x=measurement_start_day&axis_y=probe_asn&test_name=web_connectivity&domain=www.youtube.com) on Russian networks.
 Users in Russia [report](https://support.google.com/youtube/thread/290593819/%D0%9D%D0%B0-wi-fi-youtube-%D0%BD%D0%B5-%D1%80%D0%B0%D0%B1%D0%BE%D1%82%D0%B0%D0%B5%D1%82-%D0%B0-%D0%BD%D0%B0-%D0%BC%D0%BE%D0%B1%D0%B8%D0%BB%D1%8C%D0%BD%D1%8B%D1%85-%D0%B4%D0%B0%D0%BD%D0%BD%D1%8B%D1%85-%D0%B2%D1%81%D1%91-%D0%B2-%D0%BF%D0%BE%D1%80%D1%8F%D0%B4%D0%BA%D0%B5?hl=ru) that the platform can sometimes be accessible on a mobile network, but blocked on a broadband connection on the networks of the same provider.
 The same censorship strategy was [suggested](https://runet.news/articles/57824) by the governmental officials.